bartczernicki/AzureOpenAILogProbs/README.md

    * The wighted probability is calculated by multiplication: confidence score*probability to give a better weighted estimate of the confidence to answer the question.
    * The weighted probability can be used as a better calibrated confidence score for the model's response.

-Note you have to enable LogProbs and set the LogProbabilitiesPerToken to 5 (max):
+Note you have to enable LogProbs and set the LogProbabilitiesPerToken to 5 (current maximum, as of this writing):
 ```chsarp
 chatCompletionOptionsConfidenceScore.Temperature = 0.0f;
 chatCompletionOptionsConfidenceScore.EnableLogProbabilities = true;